The Augmented Image Prior: Distilling 1000 Classes by Extrapolating from a Single Image: Related Work

 The work presented builds on top of insights from the topics of knowledge distillation and single- and no-image training of visual representations and yields insights into neural networks' ability to extrapolate.

-\paragraph{Distillation.} In knowledge distillation (KD), the goal is to train a typically lower capacity student model from a pretrained teacher model in order to surpass the performance of solely training with a label-supervised objective.
-Specifically, KD has been explored extensively to train more performant and, or compressed student models from the soft-target predictions of teacher models~\cite{ba2014do,hinton2015distilling,gou2021knowledge,furlanello2018born,czarnecki2017sobolev}.
-Similarly, other approaches have also been developed to improve transfer from teacher to student, including sharing intermediate layers' features~\cite{romero2014fitnets}, spatial attention transfer~\cite{zagoruyko2016paying}, similarity preservation between activations of the networks~\cite{tung2019similarity}, and contrastive distillation~\cite{tian2019contrastive}.
-KD has also been shown to be an effective approach for learning from noisy labels~\cite{li2017learning}.

-More recently,~\cite{beyer2021knowledge} conducted a comprehensive empirical investigation to identify important design choices for successful distillation from large-scale vision models.
+\paragraph{Distillation.} In the original formulation of knowledge distillation (KD), the goal is to train a typically lower capacity (``student'') model from a pretrained (``teacher'') model in order to surpass the performance of solely training with a label-supervised objective.
+KD has also been explored extensively to train more performant and, or compressed student models from the soft-target predictions of teacher models~\citep{ba2014do,hinton2015distilling,gou2021knowledge,furlanello2018born,czarnecki2017sobolev}.
+Similarly, other approaches have also been developed to improve transfer from teacher to student, including sharing intermediate layers' features~\citep{romero2014fitnets}, spatial attention transfer~\citep{zagoruyko2016paying}, similarity preservation between activations of the networks~\citep{tung2019similarity}, contrastive distillation~\citep{tian2019contrastive} or few-shot distillation~\citep{li2020few}.
+KD has also been shown to be an effective approach for learning from noisy labels~\citep{li2017learning}.
+More recently,~\citet{beyer2021knowledge} conducted a comprehensive empirical investigation to identify important design choices for successful distillation from large-scale vision models.
 In particular, they show that long training schedules, paired with consistent augmentations (including \textit{MixUp}) for both student and teacher, result in better performances.